Families Acting for Innocent Relatives: Political action

 FAIR opposed the early conditional release of republican militants following the 1998 Belfast Agreement and has called for full public inquiries into alleged collusion between Irish authorities and republicans in the deaths of Royal Ulster Constabulary (RUC) officers, loyalist paramilitaries and Northern Protestant civilians.
 Representatives of FAIR met with the Smithwick Tribunal for this reason.

 Frazer also stated that loyalist paramilitaries – who were also released – "should never have been locked up in the first place."

 Marches in Dublin

 In February 2006, FAIR (as part of the Love Ulster organisation) attempted to hold a protest march in Dublin, the capital city of the Republic of Ireland.
 Their expressed goal was to bring attention to their view of the plight of unionist victims of IRA violence.
 A riot by protesters against the march resulted in violence between them and the Gardaí, as well as damage to property, and the march did not take place.
 The Love Ulster supporters withdrew under police cover and were ferried by bus to meet with Irish Justice Minister Michael McDowell.
 Although Republican Sinn Féin and others were initially accused of orchestrating the riot, these allegations were later dismissed after investigation.

 In 2007, FAIR and Love Ulster announced their intention to hold another march in Dublin.
-These plans were subsequently cancelled after a meeting with Irish government officials was offered.
+These plans were cancelled after a meeting with Irish government officials was offered.